-Testing outlet receptacles is an important homeowner skill.
-It can alert you to possible problems with your outlets; specifically, it can tell you if the grounding pathways are intact and operating correctly.
-The home grounding is an important safety feature, designed to help channel electricity "to ground" if the case of a short circuit.
+Among the most important tests is determining if your... outlets are properly grounded.
+The home grounding system is an important safety feature, designed to help channel electricity "to ground" if the case of a short circuit.
 A properly grounded electrical system is much less likely to cause fires or shocks if a short circuit should occur.

 01 of 09

-When testing a polarized receptacle, first check for power to the receptacle by placing the red lead of the tester in the smaller slot and the black lead into the larger slot.
+To test for power on a polariz...ed receptacle, place one probeof the neon circuit tester in the smaller slot and the other probe into the larger slot.
 If the tester lights, you have established that the receptacle is powered up and you can continue testing.

 02 of 09